-If you would like to audit an Excel spreadsheet, please visit this article to learn how to import your Excel spreadsheet into Visyond.
+If you would like to audit an Excel spreadsheet, see how to import your Excel file into Visyond.

 When in Audit Mode, Visyond will automatically: